a letter from our Ed

 Through a ton of trial and error, a month later we had 150+ artists from literally around the world and more than 500 followers.

-We have chat rooms on IG and mods to help make sure everyone is pulling their weight.
+We have a Discord server and mods to help make sure everyone is pulling their weight.

 We have also started to branch out into genre-specific playlists curated by the mods from the main playlist that we invite folks who have been active on the main playlist for a week to join.